 Inspired by the deep devotional mood of Indian singing and music, Jaya Lakshmi began leading kirtan with harmonium and 12 string guitar and writing her own devotional songs in the early 1990’s on the island of Hawaii, shortly after receiving harinam initiation from Srila Govinda Maharaj, a great Vaisnava saint from West Bengal, India, who graciously bestowed on her the name “Jaya Lakshmi”, which means “victory to the goddess Lakshmi”, the Hindu goddess of fortune and spiritual wealth.

-She has since created 4 solo albums on Sequoia Records*, the double disc album ‘Live at the Altar of Love’ (June 2011) in collaboration with her partner Ananda, and ‘Kirtronica’ (2013) and the most recent release ‘Kundalini Mantra Live’ (2014).
+She has since created 4 solo albums on Sequoia Records*, the double disc album ‘Live at the Altar of Love’ (June 2011) in collaboration with her partner Ananda, ‘Kirtronica’ (2013) and the most recent release ‘Kundalini Mantra Live’ (2014).
 She is also known as the lead singer and songwriter for the techno-tribal group ‘Lost at Last’ that toured the US West and produced 3 albums during the years of 1997-2004.
 She continues to explore the format of mixing of electronica and sacred chant (‘kirtronica’) through composing and performing with Ableton LIVE.

 Her ecstatic singing and kirtan leading, often accompanied by other talented artists, has had a powerful effect amongst various communities in the islands of Hawaii, the West Coast, and Europe, always creating a deep sense of intimacy with the divine.
 She has a unique style that blends beauty, power and purity to create a truly transcendental sound driven by her deep connection with spirit.
 A gifted songwriter, she weaves English, Sanskrit, and prayers of other spiritual traditions with musical influences from India, indigenous trance, Celtic, psychedelic and folk rock.